lsimons/caseum/docs/guides/stages.md

 Simple small systems should have simple small architectures.
 Single teams should have informal architectures.
 When small systems get bigger their architectures grow with them.
 When teams get bigger and split into multiple teams their design processes grow with them.

-## Designing a new system
+## Design a new system to learn Caseum

-This description is about starting from scratch.
-Most architecture work is not for completely new ("greenfield") software systems but starting from scratch is the easiest way to learn Caseum.
-The steps you take for existing systems are described later as additions to this process.
+This guide is for starting from scratch.
+Most architecture work is not for completely new software systems but starting from scratch is the easiest way to learn Caseum.
+See the [guide on as-is and to-be](as-is-to-be.md) for working on existing systems.

-### Stage 0: no need for Caseum
+## Stage 0: no need for Caseum

 Small systems of 2000 lines of code or less or those built by 3 people or less do not need to use Caseum or any other specific approach to architecture.
 This stays true while all people on the team understand the whole system and the system quality remains high.